 To open the glove box, press the switch located on the side of the touchscreen.
-If you leave the glove box open for five minutes, its light automatically turns off.

-Note: The glove box locks whenever Model X is locked externally, using the key or walkaway locking.
-It also locks when Model X is in Valet mode (see Valet Mode on page 48).
-It does not lock when Model X is locked using the touchscreen.
+The glove box locks whenever Model X is locked externally, using the key or walk-away locking.
+It also locks when Model X is in Valet mode (see Valet Mode on page 54).
+It does not lock when you lock Model X using the lock icon on the touchscreen's status bar.